 What’s the difference between sales training and B2B sales consulting?

 Sales training teaches skills.
-B2B sales consulting designs the system that those skills live in: tight definitions, a repeatable conversation, a manager coaching rhythm, and instrumentation that drives behavior.
+B2B sales consulting designs the system in which those skills live: tight definitions, a repeatable conversation, a manager-coaching rhythm, and instrumentation that drives behavior.
 Training sticks when the system reinforces it.
-We combine the best of both to give you a well-rounded experience, both consultative and hands-on.
+We combine the best of both to give you a well-rounded, consultative, hands-on experience.